Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: SUMMARY AND DISCUSSION

-One can find that the key to supressing the CSR effect is to weaken the strength of the last two dipoles according to certain rules, whether for $C$- or $S$-chicane.
-This feature coinsides with the asymmetric DBA-based bunch compressor introduced in \cite{Zhang:2023cgl}, where the 2nd dipole is $C^{-1/3}$ or $C^{-1/2}$ times weaker than dipole 1.
-An intriguing pattern emerges that the asymmetric $C$- and $S$-chicane, as well as the DBA-based bunch compressor are homologous and delicately governs the CSR of the bunch during the compression process.
+One can find that the key to supressing the CSR effect is to weaken the strengths (or shorter the lengths) of the last two dipoles according to certain rules, for both C- and S-chicanes.
+Such weakening (shortening) becomes more pronounced as the compression factor increases.
+Note that the above features coinside with the asymmetric DBA-based bunch compressor introduced in \cite{Zhang:2023cgl}, where the last dipole is $C^{-1/3}$ or $C^{-1/2}$ times weaker than the 1st dipole.
+An intriguing pattern emerges that the asymmetric C- and S-chicane, as well as the DBA-based bunch compressor, share similarities and delicately suppress the CSR-induced emittances growth during the compression process.

 While the primary focus of this paper lies in analyzing the design principles that effectively suppress CSR-induced emittance growth in the chicane bunch compressors, we also assess the potential microbunching instability associated with the lattice and the beam parameters.
 Using our developed semi-analytical Vlasov solver \cite{Tsai:2017hef,Tsai:2020ddc} enables the fast, efficient evaluation of the various lattice designs.
-The semi-analytical calculations indicate that these chicane designs, which are effective in suppressing CSR-induced emittance growth, also exhibit a well-controlled microbunching instability.
-Specifically, based on the beam parameters and chicane settings presented in Tables \ref{Table-same-Parameter}, \ref{Table-C-chicane}, and \ref{Table:bunch}, taking into account both the steady-state and transient CSR and the longitudinal space charge (LSC) effects, the simulation results for the C-chicane reveal a maximum gain of about 3.5 occurring around an initial modulation wavelength of 50 $\mu$m.
-In the case of the $S$-chicane, simulation results demonstrate a maximum gain of 4 around a similar modulation wavelength of 50 $\mu$m.
-In addition, other collective effects, such as space-charge forces, beam-beam effects, and many others, are not considered in this paper.
-In a practical accelarator, these are difficult to cancel out and need to be fully taken into account.
+The semi-analytical calculations indicate that these chicane designs, which are effective in suppressing CSR-induced emittance growth, also exhibit a well-controlled MBI.
+Specifically, based on the beam parameters and chicane settings presented in Tables \ref{Table-same-Parameter}, \ref{Table-C-chicane}, \ref{Table:bunch}, and \ref{Table-S-chicane}, taking into account both the steady-state and transient CSR and the longitudinal space charge effects, the simulation results for the asymmetric C-chicane reveal a maximum gain of about 3.5 occurring around an initial modulation wavelength of 50 $\mu$m.
+In the case of the asymmetric S-chicane, simulation results demonstrate a maximum gain of 4 around a similar modulation wavelength of 50 $\mu$m.
+It is worth mentioning that this paper does not consider other collective effects, such as space-charge forces, linac geometric wake field, and many others.
+For a physically realistic scenario, these are difficult to cancel out and need to be fully taken into account.